 “I’ve completely shifted gears on what I want my focus to be.
 I thought that post grad I would be in New York pursuing Broadway.
 But now, I’ve actually done more film projects,” Branch said.

-Film has taken on a new role as a safer alternative for theater acting.
-Films are able to be accomplished with smaller cast sizes, limited bodies on set, and social distance.
+Films have carried on with smaller cast sizes, limited bodies on set, and social distance.
 It has also opened a space for writers to be heard.

-After the killing of George Floyd, a black man who was lynched on camera for eight minutes wrecked the nation, the need for diversity and inclusion in the entertainment industry hit an all time high.
+After the killing of George Floyd, a black man who, after eight minutes of suffering, was murdered by police on camera, the need for diversity and inclusion in the entertainment industry hit an all time high.
 While Imani is proud that ceilings are finally being shattered, she is clear that this should not be a fad.

 “I hope that we are not creating black stories because it is trendy.
 I would like to see more black writers, directors and producers behind the scenes because that’s when you really can see authentic stories, not forced representation to fill a quota,” Branch said.

 In the final stride to the finish line, Branch is working on her own short film which she is producing, directing, and starring in for her senior project.
-She hopes to graduate and attend NYU to pursue her M.F.A. in theater in the fall and looks forward to contributing to the radical reimagination of what theater can be once it returns.
+She hopes to graduate and attend NYU to pursue her Master of Fine Arts, M.F.A. in theater in the fall and looks forward to contributing to the radical reimagination of what theater can be once it returns